 There were fewer steps than I expected and each step took longer than I thought it would :)

-I published the book on Amazon (using Amazon KDP) and it’s a success;
+I was self publishing a book the book on Amazon (using Amazon KDP) and it’s a success;

 I announced it here, because I’d been visiting r/Fantasy for years and years (I’m a dedicated lurker);

 r/Fantasy pushed the book into the top 250 of all books selling on Amazon that day;

 r/Fantasy‘s initial push kept the book going for quite some time and I realized that what was going to be a bucket list item and hobby could actually become something more;